 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, downhole gamma sondes, handheld XRF instruments, etc).
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of determination of mineralisation that are Material to the Report (eg 'RC drilling used to obtain 1m samples from which 3kg was pulverised to produce a 30g charge for fire assay'; or where there is coarse gold that has inherent sampling problems).
 Rock-chip, channel and float samples.
 Samples collected were around 1- 5kg.
 Most samples are pegmatite which occurs as outcrop, sub-crop, float or in dumps.
 A few granite and metasediment samples were also collected.
 Channel-chip samples of outcrops were collected where possible, especially in trenches.
 Soil samples are collected from the base of a 20- 40cm deep hole dug with a spade.
 B Horizon samples are generally preferred, with some local C- Horizon samples collected.
 Samples were selected in order to ascertain the degree of lithium enrichment and enable geochemical characterisation.
 As such, the samples are representative of the lithium mineralisation within the samples collected but may not necessarily represent the composition of the entire pegmatite, with the possible exception of channel-chip samples.
 Samples were collected by PAM employed field geologists and/or supervised field assistants, then samples are sent to either ALS Chemex in Brisbane or SGS in Perth for analyses.
 Internal QAQC standards, duplicates and blanks were inserted by the laboratory. .Drilling techniques Drill type (eg core, reverse circulation, etc) and details (eg core diameter, triple tube, depth of diamond tails, face-sampling bit, whether core is oriented; if so, by what method, etc).
-No drilling being reported Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
-Measures taken to maximise sample recovery, ensuring representative nature of samples.
-Is sample recovery and grade related; has sample bias occurred due to preferential loss/gain of fine/coarse material?
-No drilling being reported Logging Have core/chip samples been geologically/geotechnically logged to a level of detail to support appropriate resource estimation, mining studies and metallurgical studies.
+Drilling is HQ triple tube diamond core ~63mm diameter Drill sample Method of recording and assessing core and chip sample recoveries and results assessed.
+Solid core recovered is measured and this is divided by the interval of the drill run to assess recovery. recovery Measures taken to maximise sample recovery, ensuring representative nature of samples.
+HQ triple tube is used to maximise core recovery Is sample recovery and grade related; has sample bias occurred due to preferential loss/gain of fine/coarse material?
+Not known at this stage Logging Have core/chip samples been geologically/geotechnically logged to a level of detail to support appropriate resource estimation, mining studies and metallurgical studies.
+Detailed logging is yet to be undertaken, no resources or other studies are being reported.
 Is logging qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
-The total length and percentage of the relevant intersections logged.
-No drilling being reported , so No logging undertaken.
+The total length and percentage of the relevant Only summary looging has been undertaken at this stage. intersections logged.
 Sub- sampling techniques If core, cut or sawn and whether quarter, half or all core taken.
-Not applicable, no drilling undertaken All samples were dry.
-No duplicate samples collected.
+Not applicable, no drill sampling being reported